wakproductions/ansible-examples/README.md

 ## Winston's Ansible Examples

 Playing around with Ansible.
 This is some of the stuff I came up with for experimentation with it.
+Now using this for provisioning new servers on AWS

+## Naming Convention

+I use roles as a means of dividing up steps in setting up a larger system.
+The system-level roles which configure a whole server the way I want it I'm packaging in the 'server-xxxxxxx' named roles.
+For example, 'server-web' is used to configure a newly provisioned web server for running a Ruby on Rails application.

+## Set up Ansible on remote system

+Seems that Ansible has to be set up remotely for it to work.
+[Install instructions](http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-apt-ubuntu):

+``
+$ sudo apt-get install software-properties-common
+$ sudo apt-add-repository ppa:ansible/ansible
+$ sudo apt-get update
+$ sudo apt-get install ansible
+``

 ## My First Ansible Run - Installing Ruby